oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 ### Prerequisites for Building this App:

 - A paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
-Read more about it [here](https://www.oracle.com/in/cloud/free/).
+Read more about it at: [oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).

 - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services).